Saving Wisconsin's bats

 In February 2006, some 40 miles west of Albany, New York, a caver photographed hibernating bats with an unusual white substance on their muzzles.
 He noticed several dead bats.
 The following winter, bats behaving erratically, bats with white noses and a few hundred dead bats in several caves came to the attention of New York biologists, who documented white-nose syndrome in January 2007.
-Named after the distinctive white growth that appears on the nose and wings of affected bats, WNS reached Wisconsin in spring 2014.
+Named after the distinctive white growth that appears on the nose and wings of affected bats, WNS reached Wisconsin in the spring of 2014.

 Help protect bats from WNS